Ambatolampy

 It is the administrative capital of the district of the same name, and is situated on Route nationale No. 7 which runs from Antananarivo to Toliara.
 Ambatolampy is a railway station on the Antananarivo - Antsirabe line.
 It is situated at 70 km South from the capital Antananarivo.

 A species of gecko, Lygodactylus tolampyae, may be named after Ambatolampy.

 Economy

 Ambatolampy is known for its Aluminium founderies.
 Most of aluminium kitchen utensils in Madagascar are produced in this town.

 The founderies also work with copper and bronze.
+Various workshops are specialized in recycling old metal.

 Museums

 The Butterfly museum (Musée des Papillons) is in Ambatolampy.
 The museum exhibits 6,000 species of insects and butterflies.